stephanbruijnis/omnext.github.io/_best_practices/mendix/Datamodel/1-No-more-than-15-persistent-entities-within-one-domain-moel.markdown

 ![1.png]({{ site.url }}/assets/1.png)

 **How to fix**
-Split domain model into multiple modules
+Split domain model into multiple modules.